 When they reach level C51a, where the concept of two-digit × one-digit multiplication is introduced for the very first time, how will they feel about tackling this?

 The first example on the page is 43×2= and has the box 86 already completed.
 Because of their fluency with single-digit multiplication, the child may look and understand that the right-hand column shows 3×2=6 and reason that this must be correct.
 But what about the answer box showing 8?
 Where did this 8 come from?
 A child that is already familiar with single-digit multiplication will see the pattern between an eight, a four and a two, and can accept the answer as 86 and start to work out why it is correct.
 Because of their experience in completing Kumon worksheets and looking at everything on the page, they will also find the note at the bottom of the page, which shows that there are two solutions for 43×2=86, achieved either through addition or through multiplication.

-The worksheet then shows another example, 34×2=6, this time with only partial completion of the left-hand box and by thinking about it, they work out that they will need to complete the second box.
+The worksheet then shows another example, 34×2=6_, this time with only partial completion of the left-hand box.
+By thinking about it, they work out that they will need to complete the second box.
 They may find this straight-forward as it’s single-digit multiplication which they are already confident in.

 The child is more confident in their ability and this sets them in good stead to progress with more advanced work.
 They naturally build upon their existing knowledge so that problem solving becomes enjoyable.
-New topics are introduced step-by-step, gradually building on the learning in the previous levels.
+New topics are introduced step-by-step, gradually building on what they have learned in the previous levels.

 Kumon students also learn how to correct their work and learn from their mistakes and, at the end of each level, they sit a short attainment level test.
 By regularly assessing their work as they progress through the Kumon levels, students are better able to gain a sense of accomplishment from their learning achievements and become familiar with the benefits of regular testing both at Kumon and at school.